Why this matters

 Illinois cottage food — your questions answered.

-What certification do I need to sell cottage food in Illinois?
+Do I need food-safety certification to sell cottage food in Illinois?

 Illinois cottage food laws: what is the short version?

 Illinois requires registration before selling cottage food.
 The listed cost is $50.
-There is no state revenue cap in the current data.
-Illinois allows online orders, in-state shipping, seller delivery for cottage food sellers in the current data.
+The cited state sources do not list a revenue cap.
+Illinois allows online orders, in-state shipping, seller delivery for cottage food sellers.

-Do I need a cottage food registration in Illinois?
+Do I need a cottage food license or permit in Illinois?

 Yes.
 Illinois requires registration before selling cottage food.
 The listed cost is $50.
 Check the official state source before selling because local zoning, food safety training, or label rules may still apply.